-- City drop-off recycling centers operate at four locations accepting PET number 1 and HDPE number 2 plastics, paper, ferrous and non-ferrous cans, and cardboard and similar cardboard wastes (150-200 tons annually).
+- City drop-off recycling centers operate at four locations accepting PET number 1 and HDPE number 2 plastics, paper, cans, and cardboard and similar cardboard wastes (150-200 tons annually).

 - Waste tires are collected curbside and recycled for reuse such as playground safety mats.